RasaHQ/rasa-demo/data/nlu/nlu.md

 - I want more information on rasa [core](product)
 - I want more information on rasa [nlu](product)
 - tell me more
-- could you please explain that?
+- could you please explain that
-- could you tell me more?
+- could you tell me more
 - give me more information please
-- could you please give me some more information?
+- could you please give me some more information
 - i want more information
+- what is the difference
+- can you tell the difference